 Zanzibar in February can be hot and sunny.
 Think about sun protection (sunglasses, sun cream and loose baggy clothes).
 Also, in the streets of Stone Town, please respect that showing too much flesh may offend local (Muslim) standards.

 Bring your camera - and any special batteries.
 Town power is 240v and mostly square pin sockets (like UK).
-Internet and CD burning is widely available.
+Internet is widely available.

-Some restaurants and hotels have WiFi - so you might consider bringing that laptop or PDA.
+Some restaurants and hotels have WiFi - so you might consider bringing that laptop or tablet.

 Obviously, there will be opportunities for beaches and swimming.
 Plastic shoes of sandals are recommended for shoreline walks at low tide.